window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-48184674-9');

 • The opportunity to hear in-depth insights and reflections as we have developed our latest thinking and how it can be applied in your organisation

-• A chance to reflect on the challenges of enhancing executive team effectiveness in your organisation
+• A chance to reflect on the challenges of being one step ahead when setting HR strategy in your organisation

-• Gain ideas on what you can do to support your executives become highly effective.
+• Gain ideas on what you can do to support your senior HR team develop their strategic foresight capabilities

 • Network and share experiences with other executives and senior HR leaders

-This is a free 75 minute, live and interactive session.
-Places are for CPOs and senior in-house HR leaders who have responsibility for executive and senior leader effectiveness and development.
+This is a free 90 minute, live and interactive session.
+Places are for CPOs and senior in-house HR leaders who have responsibility HR strategy and senior leader effectiveness and development.

 Our first strategic offsite as a newly formed team exceeded expectations; it brought us much closer together and gave us a clear sense of our collective purpose as executive leaders.